sitano/sitano.github.io/_posts/2019-07-30-tx-isolation-anomalies.md

 3. Transaction reads and writes objects in some specific order;
 4. An object has one or more versions.
 5. Transaction can read any version of an object.
-6. Transaction write generates new version of an object.
+6. Transaction write generates a new version of an object.

 ## Histories